quixoticmonk/thoughts/PITCHME.md

 ### What do you get with Sonar?
 - Issues ( Bugs/Vulnerabilities/Code Smells)
 - Measures ( Reliability/Security/Maintainability )
+- Code Coverage
+- Duplications
 ---
 ### Sonar QualityGates/Profiles
+- User defined gates
-- Metrics on Issues
+- user/Community defined rules on each language
-- Code Coverage
-- Duplications
+- Integrate with CI to fail or pass a build

 ---